-Promoting and marketing is not Amazon’s job – it’s yours.
+Promoting and marketing are not Amazon’s job – it’s yours.
 And it’s hard work, it takes time, patience and a certain degree of luck.
 There are tons of threads asking for advice on how to go about this.
 What works for one person might not work for another so there is a lot of trial and error.
-Here are some of the tactics I use, and have used but there are plenty of others:
+Here are some of the tactics I use and have used but there are plenty of others:

 Author interviews.
 Get yourself on blogs and spotlights.
 There are hundreds if not thousands of blogs that will offer interviews, features and spotlights either free or at low cost.
 (This one for a start).
-Obviously there is some effort in this – you have to search around to find suitable blogs – genre related is better but some people do offer to any genre.
+Obviously, there is some effort in this – you have to search around to find suitable blogs – genre related is better but some people do offer to any genre.
 Ask the host what their following is – what you get – especially if you are expected to pay.

 https://princessofthelight.wordpress.com/ – is a great promotional site.
 The hosters are friendly and although the author does have to pay, it’s worth the money.
-At roughly $11.50 a shot it’s within the budget of newbies.
+At roughly $11.50 a shot, it’s within the budget of newbies.